Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

-For the hopcount, we shall use general branching processes arguments to show that at large time $t$, if one is interested in the distribution of the generations (in our context this gives the number of individuals at various graph distances away from the root, namely the originating vertices $1$ and $2$), the contribution to the population comes from generations $t/\beta(s)$ and the deviations are normally distributed around this value.
-Here the constant $\beta(s)>0$ denotes the mean of the stable-age distribution of the associated branching process.
-Intuitively, the optimal path between vertex $1$ and $2$ as constructed via the above simultaneous flow picture looks like the following: Suppose the connecting edge between the two clusters $(v_1, v_2)$ arises due to the birth of a child to vertex $v_1$ in the flow cluster of vertex $1$ and this child, $v_2$ has already been visited by the flow from $2$.
-This happens at around time ${(2\lambda)^{-1}}\log{n}\pm \Op(1)$.
-The hopcount $H_n$ of the optimal path is given by the equation \eqn{ H_n = G_1+ G_2+1, } where $G_1$ and $G_2$ are the generations of vertex $v_1$ and $v_2$ in flow cluster $1$ and $2$, respectively.
-Thus understanding the distribution amongst generations in the coupled branching processes paves the way to understanding the hopcount.
-The remainder of this paper involves the conversion of the above heuristic into a \emph{rigorous argument.} The organization of rest of the paper is as follows: \begin{itemize} \item In Section \ref{sec:coupling}, we shall couple simultaneous flow from two vertices on $\KK_n$ with CTBPs and show that the difference is negligible; \item Section \ref{sec:opt-weight} shows that the above coupling incorporated with technical results from CTBP theory give us asymptotics for the re-centered length of the optimal path, namely Theorem \ref{theo:wt-shwp}. \item Section \ref{sec:hopcount-kn} shows how the distribution of individuals among different generations in the associated branching process proves Theorem \ref{theo:hopcount}. \item Finally, Section \ref{sec:ctbp} proves all the CTBP results we need to carry out our analysis.
+where $G_1$ and $G_2$ are the generations of vertex $v_1$ and $v_2$ in flow cluster $1$ and~$2$, respectively.
+Thus, understanding the distribution amongst generations in the coupled branching processes paves the way to understanding the hopcount.
+The remainder of this paper involves the conversion of the above heuristic into a \emph {rigorous argument.} The organization of rest of the paper is as follows: \begin{itemize} \item In Section \ref{sec:coupling}, we shall couple the simultaneous flows from two vertices on $\KK_n$ with CTBPs and show that the difference is negligible; \item Section \ref{sec:opt-weight} shows that the above coupling incorporated with technical results from CTBP theory give us asymptotics for the recentered length of the optimal path, namely Theorem \ref{theo:wt-shwp}. \item Section \ref{sec:hopcount-kn} shows how the distribution of individuals among different generations in the associated branching process proves Theorem \ref{theo:hopcount}. \item Finally, Section \ref{sec:ctbp} proves all the CTBP results we need to carry out our analysis.
 This section is the most technical part of the paper and the point of organizing the paper in this fashion is to motivate the various results that are proved in Section \ref{sec:ctbp}. \end{itemize}